RohitBandaru/rohitbandaru.github.io/_posts/2024-10-06-Self-Supervision-from-Videos.md

 This work extends the [MAE](https://arxiv.org/abs/2111.06377) work ([SSL with Vision Transformers blog post](https://rohitbandaru.github.io/blog/SSL-with-Vision-Transformers/#masked-autoencoders-are-scalable-vision-learners)) to video.
 Rather than using contrastive learning, masked patches are predicted in the video.

-{% include figure.liquid loading="eager" path="assets/img/blog/video-ssl/videomae.png" source="https://arxiv.org/abs/2203.12602"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/video-ssl/videomae.png" source="https://arxiv.org/abs/2203.12602"%}

 The video is represented as a 3D image.
 The video is split into cubes (in this paper, it's size 2 × 16 × 16).
 These cubes are treated like patches in ViT, but with an added time dimension.
 Each cube in the video is linearly projected and treated as a token embedding in the transformer.
 A position embedding is also added to the cube embedding.
 These cubes are treated as tokens in the transformer.